 Researchers at Washington State University have helped create a new, genetically distinct variety of wheat that’s safer for people with celiac disease, opening the door for new treatments and healing potential for the staple grain.

 Body’s adverse reaction to protein

 For more than 2 million people in the U.S. who suffer from celiac disease, traditional staples like wheat bread and pasta are off the menu.

 With celiac, the body’s immune system reacts when we eat gluten—the protein that gives breads, pasta and cereal their chewy, crunchy texture—causing nausea, cramps, malnutrition, and other health problems.
-There is no treatment for celiac, other than avoiding foods made with wheat, or eating an enzyme supplement with every meal.
+There is no treatment for celiac, other than avoiding foods made with wheat.

 Working together, scientists at Washington State University, Clemson University, and partner institutions in Chile, China, and France developed a new genotype of wheat with built-in enzymes designed to break down the proteins that cause the body’s immune reaction.
 Their discovery, published in the January 2019 issue of Functional and Integrative Genomics, opens the door to new treatments for celiac and for new wheat crops with a built-in defense against the disease.